asifichy/Environment_Friendly_Semi_Automated_Robotic_Lake_Surface_Cleaner_For_Enhanching_Aquatic_Life/README.md

 This is my (with the help of my group members) CSE 400 capstone project.
 Here we have built a prototype robot for cleaning floating waste from lake surfaces.
 This is also first time research in Bangladesh.

 Inspiring group members are:
 1. Md.
-Asif Imtiyaj Chowhdury
+Asif Imtiyaj Chowdhury
 2. Mridul Ranjan Karmakar
 3. Shafika Sikandar
 4. Prianka Sarkar